 The Faculty of Mathematics was an innovation at the new University of Waterloo.
 We have continued in that spirit.
 Mathematicians, statisticians, and computer science are natural problem solves.

-From the first spinoff company, Waterloo Basic Enterprises (later known as WATCOM and now known as Sybase) to an impressive, growing list of startups and spin offs, our faculty, students, and alumni are solving interesting problems and commercializing their ideas.
+From the first spinoff company, Structured Computing Systems in 1974 (later known as WATCOM, acquired by Sybase, and later SAP) to an impressive, growing list of startups and spin offs, our faculty, students, and alumni are solving interesting problems and commercializing their ideas.

 “There is definitely a spirit here at Waterloo that encourages entrepreneurship.
 Other schools try to imitate that in some way, or try to foster it – they have courses in entrepreneurship, they have little startup labs and things like that,” he said.
 “But the course here is in the ether, rather than being in a classroom.”